walmartdigital/k8s-101/labs/06-deploying-using-flux/06-deploying-using-flux.md

 ## Summary

-In this lab you learned how to deploy your artifacts the GitOps way using Flux.
+In this lab, you learned how to isolate your K8s resources using namespaces and to deploy your artifacts the GitOps way using Flux.